Blog · Analysis · Last reviewed June 23, 2026

 No single thermostat matters much to a regional grid.
 Aggregation is the trick.
 Many small devices can be bundled so their combined behavior looks enough like capacity, flexibility, or reliability service to be planned and paid for.

 FERC Order No. 2222, issued in 2020 and updated in 2021, was built around that logic.
 The Federal Register text says the rule requires regional grid operators to revise tariffs so distributed energy resource aggregators can participate as market participants.
-FERC's fact sheet lists storage, distributed generation, demand response, energy efficiency, thermal storage, and electric vehicles among the resources that can participate through aggregations.
+FERC's explainer names smart thermostats among products that can enable reduced power use, and the rule text requires market rules for information and data requirements, metering and telemetry, coordination among the RTO/ISO, aggregator, distribution utility, and retail regulator, and restrictions narrowly designed to prevent double counting.
+That is the institutional machinery behind the household interface.

 DOE's 2024 resource-adequacy report gives the policy ambition.
 It says virtual power plants are aggregations of distributed energy resources that can provide utility-grade grid services, including resource adequacy, by orchestrating flexible demand or distributed generation and storage.
 The report estimates current U.S. VPP capacity at 30 to 60 gigawatts, says VPPs could address 10 to 20 percent of peak demand by 2030, and says procuring new peaking capacity from a VPP can be up to 60 percent less expensive for a utility than traditional peaking resources.

 Those numbers should not be read as destiny.
 They are a policy case for a possible resource, not proof that every program works.
 They also do not erase jurisdiction.
 FERC opens organized wholesale markets to DER aggregations, while state utility commissions, local distribution utilities, and retail contracts still shape enrollment, metering, customer protection, and distribution-system operations.
+Distribution utilities also need a safe way to review and, where necessary, restrict dispatch that could create local reliability risk.
 But the numbers show why the thermostat has become interesting to planners.
 A million homes can behave like infrastructure without looking like a power plant.

 The Household Bargain